glsoo/BotScript/README.md

 Good example: Using /copy and /paste to reset maps!

+To view A example open "help.md"

 How it works:
 Sent message (via player or command): ABC
-Response: /copy | /paste | /ac Reset Map!
+Response: /copy | /paste | /resetmapmsg!

 Any Malicious or unintended use of this script Is not my fault and is the users.